tarletonmoore/phase-3-sinatra-react-project/client/my-app-frontend/README.md

 ### `The application`
 This application will allow you to add games and their associated series as well as change the title of any game.
+It is important to note that when adding a game the series id is either 1,2, or 3.

 ## Learn More